dvishchu/labent-1497/docs/source/task_03.rst

     nve1       10102    L2CP 10.1.254.6       2              10102      UP   N/A  00:02:06
     nve1       10102    L2CP 10.1.254.7       3              10102      UP   N/A  00:02:06

-In the NVE peers table above that there are no entries that would be showing a peering over VNI 10101.
+In the NVE peers table above that there are no entries that would be showing a peering over VNI ``10101``.
 Therefore, lets check the EVI for the vlan where we have H1 attached – vlan 101.

-The EVI outputs show the vlan 101 is mapped to the L2 VNI 10110 but the VTEP IP is ``UNKNOWN``.
+The EVI outputs show the vlan 101 is mapped to the L2 VNI ``10110`` but the VTEP IP is ``UNKNOWN``.

 .. code-block:: console
     :linenos:
+    :emphasize-lines: 4,28,30
     :class: highlight-command

     ts01-L1#sh l2vpn evpn evi vlan 101